clearlydefined/clearlydefined/docs/index.md

 layout: default
 ---

+# Overview

 ClearlyDefined and our parent organization, the [Open Source Initiative](https://opensource.org/working_groups#clearly), are on a mission to help FOSS projects thrive by being, well, clearly defined.
 Lack of clarity around licenses and security vulnerabilities reduces engagement -- that means fewer users, fewer contributors and a smaller community.

 **This is a community-wide challenge that needs a community-wide approach.**